powerhousepro69/videoinfox/readme.md

 - See codec, resolution and duration on the playing video.
 - Available on all content screens.
 - Auto clear the url link out of the clipboard after the video player is closed.
-- To watch the last download after Play Clipboard cleared the link, Last Download in: &nbsp \<Home\> &nbsp \<Yt-dlp\>
+- To watch the last download after Play Clipboard cleared the link, Last Download in:  <Home> <Yt-dlp>
 - Auto clear the clipboard of invalid files and urls.
 - Press enter after your copy to the clipboard to validate clipboard content.
-- File types searched for : &nbsp  &nbsp  .webm &nbsp  .mp4 &nbsp  .mkv &nbsp  .avi &nbsp  .divx
+- File types searched for :     .webm  .mp4   .mkv   .avi   .divx
-- Keep track of everything played &nbsp  \<Played List\>
+- Keep track of everything played &nbsp  <Played List>
-- Save a list of videos from find results and played list  &nbsp \<Play List\>
+- Save a list of videos from find results and played list  &nbsp <Play List>
 - Remove duplicates from the playlist and played video.
 - Remove any entries from lists that don't start with a &nbsp /
-- Enter a file with full path to play and get info. &nbsp  \<Video File\>
+- Enter a file with full path to play and get info. &nbsp  <Video File>
 - Auto save last find result(s) and autoload until deleted.
-- Yt-dlp integration for easy download and play. &nbsp \<Yt-dlp\>
+- Yt-dlp integration for easy download and play. &nbsp <Yt-dlp>
-- Download video to play later. &nbsp  \<Download Video\>
+- Download video to play later. &nbsp  <Download Video>
-- Pick file type and quality of video before download. &nbsp \<Download Video\>
+- Pick file type and quality of video before download. &nbsp <Download Video>
-- Download completed, auto play, delete when the player is closed. &nbsp \<Self Destruct\>
+- Download completed, auto play, delete when the player is closed. &nbsp <Self Destruct>
-- Watch last download &nbsp \<Last Download\>
+- Watch last download &nbsp <Last Download>
-- Download and update Videoinfox.&nbsp \<Set\>
+- Download and update Videoinfox.&nbsp <Set>
-- Download and update Yt-dlp.&nbsp  \<Set\>
+- Download and update Yt-dlp.&nbsp  <Set>
-- Rapid directory changing by setting default directories. &nbsp \<Set\>
+- Rapid directory changing by setting default directories. &nbsp <Set>
 - Save directory state on exit to load on next run.
-- Change directory by entering full path. &nbsp \<Change Directory\>
+- Change directory by entering full path. &nbsp <Change Directory>
-- Find directory and change to it by copying it to clipboard. &nbsp \<Find Directory\>
+- Find directory and change to it by copying it to clipboard. &nbsp <Find Directory>
 - List video info one directory deep.
-Save per directory. &nbsp \<List Directory\>
+Save per directory. &nbsp <List Directory>
-- Recursive count of videos broken down by video type. &nbsp \<Video Count\>
+- Recursive count of videos broken down by video type. &nbsp <Video Count>
-- Recursive duration (days:hrs:min:sec) Save per directory. &nbsp \<Video Duration\>
+- Recursive duration (days:hrs:min:sec) Save per directory. &nbsp <Video Duration>
 - GUI notifications.
 <br />
 <br />